Transforming pediatric cancer research and care through the use of nutrition.

 There is a clear line of evidence in pediatrics that nutritional status is a modifiable risk factor, and this is more apparent in children with cancer.
 We know that poor nutritional status slows cancer recovery and decreases the survival while also increasing the abandonment of therapy.
 We also know that obesity, an increasing clinical challenge worldwide, increases the risk of death by 54% in pediatric leukemia.
 At the same time, children diagnosed with severe-acute malnutrition concurrently to being diagnosed with cancer demonstrate overt micronutrient deficiencies.

-The global nutritional research initiative, launched by IIPAN, has as its central goal to help doctors further increase survival rates for all children with cancer and prevent or erradicate malnutrition altogether.
+The global nutritional research initiative, launched by IIPAN, has as its central goal the education and training of doctors in treatment approaches that increase survival rates for all children with cancer and prevent or eradicate malnutrition altogether.
 The use of innovative nutrition-based interventions is an essential component of the future of pediatric oncology care and IIPAN is leading the way.